TheArturZh/RTerrainGenerator/README.md

-# TheArturZh's Procedural Terrain Generator
+# Procedural Terrain Generator for Roblox

-Created using [**Rojo**](https://github.com/rojo-rbx/rojo)

 This is a procedural terrain generator, that doesn't utilize default Roblox terrain.
 It's designed to be orthogonal and easy to integrate into other projects.
 This generator can generate not only a terrain, but also rivers, lakes and forests.
 Generator uses exponentially destributed Perlin noise with domain warping to generate a heightmap.

+Created using [**Rojo**](https://github.com/rojo-rbx/rojo)

+## Screenshots

 ![Generated terrain picture 1](./Images/pic1.png)